 Formal Letters vs. Informal Letters

 Formal letter formats contain the specific outline or layout for formal letters.When writing a formal letter, you must ensure that you would subscribe to standard rules on how to write it as well as to the type of content or information that may be included in it.

 Formal letters are letters which are written with a formal purpose or intent.
 Thus, in contrast, an informal letter is written to communicate a non-formal purpose such as when congratulating a sibling or a best friend for his/her wedding or job promotion.

 On the other hand, informal letters are sent with the purpose of communicating or imparting an information which is personal.
 Some of the usages of informal letters are listed below.

 Why We Need Formal Letters

 Formal letters are one of the reasons why corporations, universities, and other types of organizations are able to carry out its visions and goals successfully.
 It is crucial to everyday living and to society as a whole.
-It allows individuals and organizations to communicate with each other in a formal manner.
-A formal letter has several benefits and some of those are the following:
+The proper and appropriate usage of a formal letter can provide the following benefits:

 Speaking of formal letters, you might also be interested in our collection of Letter Templates in PDF.
 Access these templates by clicking on the link provided.

 Formal Transfer Request Letter